wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 #### Functions Places
 JavaScript functions in Hanjst are different with their places.

-A function defined and called before the main function of Hanjst, will be triggered again during the process of Hanjst parsing work.
-So if the function has been restricted with run-only-once, the function exec Before or after,.... loaded from innerTpl...
+A function defined in the current main template and called before the main function of Hanjst, will be triggered again during the process of Hanjst parsing work.
+So if the function has been restricted with run-only-once, it is better to place this function after Hanjst main function.

+Here comes an example to make clear demo.

+loaded from innerTpl...

 #### Third-party library